Ecwid/ecwid-wordpress-plugin/readme.txt

 Powerful, easy to use shopping cart.
 PCI DSS Level 1: same as your bank.
 Sell on the go iPhone&Android app.
 Professional support.
 Free plan available

 == Description ==
-**Wordpress.com officially recommends Ecwid as an e-commerce solution to millions of its users!**

 Ecwid is a powerful, secure and easy-to-use shopping cart solution that allows you to sell on your WordPress website.
 Join over *900,000* sellers in *175* countries and sell globally with over *40* international payment options, real-time shipping integrations and support of *45* languages.

 = PCI DSS validated Level 1 Service Provider =